Language: JavaScript and HTML | VB/C#/C++ and XAML

 Use content transition animations to change the content of an area of the screen, while the container or background doesn't change.
 New content that comes onto the screen slides in from an offset as it fades in.
 If there is existing content to be replaced, the old content is faded out as the new content comes in.
-You typically use this in the case of split-screen navigation, where the user is shown a list and a detailed view.
+You might use this in the case of split-screen navigation, where the user is shown a list and a detailed view.
 Content transition animations also bring content into view that loads after the rest of a page, when the user transitions between pages.

 This animation is performed by the ContentThemeTransition class.